ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

    we write $CoDisc(S)$ for the resulting topological space.

-The reason for this terminology is best seen when considering [[continuous functions]] into these (co-)disctete topological spaces.
+The reason for this terminology is best seen when considering [[continuous functions]] into or out of these (co-)discrete topological spaces.
 See example \ref{ContinuousFunctionsIntoCoDiscreteTopologicalSpaces} below.

 =--